 Unplanned absence is costly and disruptive.
 It’s also unavoidable.
 People get sick and people get injured.
 It happens.
-Which is why you need to take steps to safeguard your business against the effects of unplanned absence.
+This is why you need to take steps to safeguard your business against the effects of unplanned absence.

 Dealing with Unplanned Absence